 TYPE OF CAMP

-Overnight camps may be coed, all boys, all girls or family camps.
+Overnight camps may be co-ed, all boys, all girls or family camps.
 Overnight camps provide a residential program where campers enjoy daily and evening activities.
 A session can range anywhere from one week to an entire summer.
+Some OCA Camps offer both Day and Overnight experiences for campers in their programs and require onsite overnight staff supervision.
+For example, Camp Katonim, Camp Robin Hood, Camp Green Acres and Camp Arrowhead Day Camp.

 Day camps provide a summer day program where campers enjoy daily activities.
 A camp experience can range from one week to an entire summer.

-Specialized camps cater to a variety of needs and interests such as: specialized activities, academic programming, travel, or serving a population of children with additional neds.
+Specialized camps cater to a variety of needs and interests such as: specialized activities, academic programming, travel, or serving a population of children with additional needs.

-Further guidance can be found in the OCA Camps Guide.
+Further guidance can be found in the OCA Camps Guide on the home page.

 As a parent you have to make a careful assessment of your family’s financial position regarding camp costs.
 You may want to calculate the following to help you in this regard: How much would you have to pay to feed, entertain, provide childcare, and so forth, if your child stays home for all or part of a summer?